OHDSI/GIS/vocabularies/readme.md

 * Use Case: [Issue #194](https://github.com/OHDSI/GIS/issues/194)
 * Description: The Toxin and Toxin Target Database (T3DB) is a comprehensive resource that catalogs toxins and their biological targets.

+The list of the collected source terms and their mappings are maintained in an editable [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1hMLjKokFCpoDqC_WsAd7ZXyBKDmnPif2rR9DlQ9X7cs/edit?usp=sharing), allowing for real-time collaboration and ongoing validation by the community.

+## Concept Names
+Concept names adhere to source data specifications or are guided by relevant literature.

+## Concept Codes
+Concept codes were either adopted directly from source data or autogenerated for newly developed terms (start with 'GIS' prefix).

 ## Domains

 | **domain_id**           | **Definition**                                                                                               | **Example**                                             | **Exists in OMOP** |
 |-------------------------|-------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|--------------------|
 | **Behavioral Feature**   | Refers to actions or behaviors by individuals that influence health outcomes, often related to lifestyle choices. | `Element Relevant To Physical Activity`                                                    | **NO**             |